Working Committee

 CONFERENCE SPONSORS AND PARTNERS

 The DC History Conference is co-presented by the DC History Center, the DC Public Library, and HumanitiesDC, organized by a volunteer planning committee, and sustained by our organizational partners.
-We gratefully acknowledge support from the DC Public Library Foundation, EHT Traceries, DowntownDC Business Improvement District, Georgetown University Press, DC Preservation League, the Family of Letitia Woods Brown, and the White House Historical Association, as well as Events DC and the DC Commission on the Arts and Humanities.
+We gratefully acknowledge support from the DC Public Library Foundation, HumanitiesDC, Events DC, the Office of the Secretary of State of the District of Columbia, DowntownDC Business Improvement District, EHT Traceries, Georgetown University Press, The Albert H. Small Center for National Capital Area Studies, the Crowley Company, the Family of Letitia Woods Brown, as well as the DC Commission on the Arts and Humanities.
+Thank you to our media sponsor, The 51st , and to our hotel partner Eaton DC.

 The DC History Conference is made possible thanks to generous support from sponsors and partners.
 To become a sponsor of the DC History Conference, email us at conference@dchistory.org.